angular-ui/bootstrap/src/tooltip/docs/readme.md

 * `tooltip-placement`
   <small class="badge">C</small>
   _(Default: `top`, Config: `placement`)_ -
-  Passing in 'auto' seperated by a space before the placement will enable auto positioning, e.g: "auto bottom-left".
+  Passing in 'auto' separated by a space before the placement will enable auto positioning, e.g: "auto bottom-left".
 The tooltip will attempt to position where it fits in the closest scrollable ancestor.
 Accepts:

    * `top` - tooltip on top, horizontally centered on host element.
    * `top-left` - tooltip on top, left edge aligned with host element left edge.